Guided Half Day Trip

-Join us for 4 hours of non-intrusive sea kayaking in the dynamic Johnstone Strait!
-Our half day trip spends either the morning or afternoon exploring islands, remote beaches and the rugged coastal shallows Vancouver Island.
+Join us for four hours of non-intrusive sea kayaking in the dynamic Johnstone Strait!
+Our half day trip spends either the morning or afternoon exploring islands, remote beaches, and the rugged coastal shallows of Vancouver Island.
 This tour is designed to be comfortable and approachable for all.
-Your guide will ensure you are both comfortable and delighted as you enjoy this introductory sea kayaking experience.
+Your guide will ensure that you enjoy this introductory sea kayaking experience.

-Sit overtop shallow underwater habitats, home to weird and wonderful intertidal creatures.
-Venture to deeper water and see watch bald eagles fishing, seals sunbathing and porpoises calmly trolling by.
-With an emphasis on wildlife encounters, scenery and nature interpretation our professional and experienced guides will ensure your experience is one to remember!
+Sit atop shallow underwater habitats, home to weird and wonderful intertidal creatures.
+Venture to deeper water and watch bald eagles fishing, seals sunbathing, and porpoises calmly trolling by.
+With an emphasis on wildlife encounters, scenery, and nature interpretation our professional and experienced guides will ensure your experience is one to remember!

-Though our shorter tours are sometimes treated to incredible orca, humpback, sea lion and dolphin encounters, we do not guarantee any larger marine mammal sightings.
+Though our shorter tours are sometimes treated to incredible orca, humpback, sea lion, and dolphin encounters, we do not guarantee any larger marine mammal sightings.
 If larger wildlife is something you would like to see, consider joining us on a multi-day tour!
-Generally speaking, the longer you spend on the water the better your chances of spotting wildlife become.
+The longer you spend on the water, the better your chances of spotting wildlife become.

-Spend 4 hours kayaking and enjoying the unparalleled scenery and wildlife of the area around Telegraph Cove.
-This tour is just long enough for there to be real opportunities for encounters with all sorts of wildlife, especially during mid-July through early September.
+Spend four hours kayaking and enjoying the unparalleled scenery and wildlife of the area around Telegraph Cove.
+This tour is just long enough for you to encounters with all sorts of wildlife, especially during mid-July through early September.

-The tour route provides our guides with the opportunity to share their knowledge of the area with you as well as interpret intertidal creatures, plants and depending on how your luck is running: orca, seals, sea lions, dolphins, porpoises, deer, mink, river otters, bald eagles and black bears; All in their natural environment.
+The tour route provides our guides with the opportunity to share their knowledge of the area, as well as interpret intertidal creatures and plants.
+If you are lucky, you might get surprise interpretations about orcas, seals, sea lions, dolphins, porpoises, deer, mink, river otters, bald eagles and black bears within their natural environment.

-We realize that it’s hard not to have high expectations of seeing orca up close, however it’s important to keep in mind that we only provide the opportunity.
-An encounter with these magnificent creatures while in a kayak is a very unique, unforgettable experience.
-With this in mind our tour will keep you in the areas known to be frequented by these spectacular mammals for as long as we can.
-Our guides all carry marine VHF radios and monitor the local chatter to ensure that we never miss an opportunity.
+We realize that it’s hard to not have high expectations when the chance to see orcas up close is possible.
+However, it’s important to keep in mind that we only provide the opportunity.
+Encountering these magnificent creatures while kayaking is a unique and unforgettable experience.
+With this in mind, the tour will keep you in areas frequented by these spectacular mammals for as long as possible.
+Our guides carry marine VHF radios and monitor the local chatter to ensure that we never miss an opportunity to view orcas.
 They also carry hydrophones, an underwater microphone with an external amplifier.
 Should there be whales nearby, these enable us to hear them as well as see them!

-The Johnstone Strait Half Day Guided Sea Kayaking Trip is suitable for you, whether you are new to kayaking or have kayaked before.
-It is great for both adults and children over 8.
-It can be a fun and rewarding introduction to the wilderness and the creatures who call it home.
-No previous experience is required as we use very stable two and three seat, enclosed sea kayaks, provide all paddling equipment, employ qualified sea kayak guides and conduct a pre-departure training and safety briefing.
+The Johnstone Strait Half Day Guided Sea Kayaking Trip is suitable for both adults and children over 8 years old.
+It can be a fun and rewarding introduction to the diverse marine wildlife in the Johnstone Strait.
+No previous experience is required as we use very stable two-seated, enclosed sea kayaks.
+We also provide all paddling equipment, employ qualified sea kayak guides, and conduct a pre-departure training and safety briefing.

 With two half day trips scheduled to depart every day, there is sure to be one that meets your schedule.
-The morning tour starts at 8am and returns at approximately noon, while the afternoon tour starts at 1pm and returns at approximately 5pm.
-This allows those who are interested to spend a day both kayaking and taking a trip on a Prince of Whales whale watching boat, which departs just a few steps down the boardwalk.
+The morning tour starts at 8 a.m. and returns around noon, while the afternoon tour starts at 1 p.m. and returns around 5 p.m.
+This allows those who are interested in spending a day both kayaking and taking a trip on a Prince of Whales whale watching boat to do so.
+These boats depart only a few steps down the boardwalk.

-As we run these tours with small group sizes it is important that you pre-book in order to avoid disappointment.
+As we run these tours with small group, it is important that you pre-book over the phone or online, in order to avoid disappointment.

 Steller Sea Lions